rud/lograge_waittime/README.md

 This adds a new header to the incoming request, with current time in milliseconds as the value.
 `msec` is supported from Nginx releases 1.2.6 and 1.3.9.

-After this is deployed, you now get the `"rq=.."` value added to the output when the value is available.
+After this is deployed, you now get the `"wait=.."` value added to the output when the value is available.
-If you do not see the `"rq=.."` value in logging out, double check you have added the new header in the Nginx config.
+If you do not see the `"wait=.."` value in logging out, please double check you have added the new header in the NGINX config.

 ## Development